 The American Academy of Ophthalmology says superficial keratectomy is over in 15 to 30 minutes.
 Your doctor will:

 - Sedate you.
 Drops to numb your eyes or general anesthetic to calm your whole body start the process.

 - Loosen.
 Alcohol or another agent helps to separate surface tissues from those that lie beneath.

 - Remove.
 A blade, brush, or laser polishes the cornea's surface.

 - Bandage.
 A contact lens covers the eye as it heals.

 Some people need superficial keratectomy due to eye health problems, but others might want to consider the procedure to ensure that their cataract surgery goes as smoothly as possible.

 For example, some people hope to use a multifocal lens to replace their clouded one.
 These new lenses have several different spots of focus of varying strengths, and in time, the brain learns to use that varying magnification power.
 With these lenses, people have a smaller chance of needing glasses or contacts.

-These are powerful tools, but they're also very precise.
+These are powerful tools, but they are also very precise.
 To make sure you have the right strength and power of lens, your doctor must make very delicate measurements of your eyes.
 Superficial keratectomy can remove minor abnormalities, so your doctor can make the most accurate lens choice for you.

 Researchers writing for Ocular Surgery News also point out that superficial keratectomy can improve vision and reduce the need for correction.
-People with significant vision problems might appreciate a touch of correction before cataract surgery, so they don't need a significantly strong lens implanted.
+People with significant vision problems might appreciate a touch of correction before cataract surgery, so they do not need a significantly strong lens implanted.